Quantum Error Correction for Beginners: Preliminaries

 \section{Preliminaries}

-Before discussing specifically the effect of errors and the basics of Quantum Error Correction (QEC) we first dispense with the very basics of qubits and quantum gates.
+Before discussing quantum errors and how they can be corrected, we first introduce the basics of qubits and quantum gates.
 We assume a basic working knowledge with quantum information~\cite{EJ96,NC00} and this brief discussion is used simply to define our notation for the remainder of this review.